krisk0/razin/README.rst

   a) Two subroutines to quickly calculate HNF of an integer matrice in two practically important cases:
          a) it is non-singular;
          b) its determinant is known and lies in range 2..2^64-1 where 2^64-1 is maximal native unsigned integer;
+  b) PLU decomposition of a square or nearly-square matrice modulo 2**64;
-  b) Python binding to some methods of FLINT, called flint_sage;
+  c) Python binding to some methods of FLINT, called flint_sage;
   c) some algorithms benchmarks (such as determinant, linear equations solver)

 Where are the files?